jhz7/expense-log-bot/README.md

 # The customer expenses log

-This is the challenge code for DarwingAI.
+This is the code challenge for DarwinAI.
 The full details and requirements [here](./public/SWE%20Seniority%20Test.pdf).

-The most general implentation requirements ask for:
+The most general implentation requirements asks for:

 - Implementing a NodeJS connector application to serve as a proxy between Telegram and the [Bot server](./bot/README.md)